performwp/perform/readme.txt

 Please make sure you make a backup of your database before updating any version to ensure that none of your data is lost.

 == Changelog ==

+= 1.3.1: November 13th, 2024 =
+Added support for WordPress 6.7
+Bumped minimum PHP version support from 5.6 to 7.4 Added some automations quality control and security

 = 1.3.0: December 31st, 2020 =
 Moved to modern coding practices using namespaces